axelitus/cmmi_l2-up-project/en/README.md

 ## Templates

 The templates are not organized by folder as this facilitates searching for a specific template.
 Instead they have a self-explanatory name which includes the path to be used by the generated document.
-Every directory in the filename is separated by an underscore \_ wheras the last group is the document's generic name (it's purpose is also self-explanatory).
+Every directory in the filename is separated by an underscore \_ whereas the last group is the document's generic name (it's purpose is also self-explanatory).

 Example: